grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 ## Route layer (Beta)

+{{% admonition type="caution" %}}
+The Route layer is currently in [public preview](/docs/release-life-cycle/).
+Grafana Labs offers limited support, and breaking changes might occur prior to the feature being made generally available.
+{{% /admonition %}}

 The Route layer renders data points as a route.

 {{< figure src="/media/docs/grafana/geomap-route-layer-basic-9-4-0.png" max-width="1200px" caption="Geomap panel Route" >}}

 ### Options

 - **Size** sets the route thickness.
-Fixed by default, or Min and Max range of selected field.
+Fixed value by default.
+When field data is selected you can set the Min and Max range in which field data can scale.
 - **Color** sets the route color.
-Fixed by default or Standard Options color scheme on selected field.
+Set to `Fixed color` by default.
+You can also tie the color to field data.
 - **Fill opacity** configures the opacity of the route.
 - **Text label** configures a text label for each route.
 - **Arrow** sets the arrow styling to display along route, in order of data.